Ultimate Guide

 Brake Early

-Brake before the corner, not in it.
-Slow in, fast out wins races.
+Brake before the corner.
+Slow in, fast out.

 Racing Line